knowm/Datasets/datasets-lshtc4/README.md

 1. Download raw data from here: http://www.kaggle.com/c/lshtc/data

-1. put all files in `raw` folder in project root
+1. put all files (hierarchy.zip, test-remapped and train-remapped) in `raw` folder in project root

-1. Run `RawData2DB.java`.
+1. Run `RawData2DB.java` and `RawData2DBHierarchy.java`.

 1. The database containing the data will appear in `db`.